Why Do We Measure Aviation Safety Performance?

 The most important key performance indicators (KPIs) are leading indicators, also known as predictive indicators.
 Predictive indicators are not always accurate but exist as the most realistic "future vision" for safety planning and risk mitigation strategies.

-Leading factors are measurable factors of safety performance that change before underlying safety-related events begins to manifest themselves.
+Leading factors are measurable factors of safety performance that change before underlying safety-related events begin to manifest themselves.
 Leading indicators tend to follow particular trends.
 Since these safety-related statistics precede a string of accidents, incidents, and irregularities, they are used to forecast changes in operating budgets, including

 - Safety promotion activities;